Human-Aware Physical Human-Robot Collaborative Transportation and Manipulation with Multiple Aerial Robots: Introduction

-Some existing approaches study the collaboration between humans and aerial robots but mostly with only one aerial robot~\cite{afifi2022icraphysicalinteractionaerialmanipulator,tognon2021trophysicalinteractiontether,kondak2020icrateleaerialmanipulator}.
-When considering multiple aerial robots, a common solution is teleoperation~\cite{cano2022jirs,gengJGCD2020}.
-Few solutions exist for human physical interaction and collaboration with several MAVs~\cite{rastgoftar2019tcst,romano2022jgcd}.
-However, the human operator's physical collaboration is limited to a 2D horizontal plane, and these approaches do not consider how to effectively exploit the additional DoF to increase both the operator's and robots' safety.
+Existing approaches to human and aerial robot collaboration have largely focused on single aerial robot interactions~\cite{afifi2022icraphysicalinteractionaerialmanipulator,tognon2021trophysicalinteractiontether,kondak2020icrateleaerialmanipulator}.
+When considering multiple aerial robots, teleoperation becomes a common solution~\cite{cano2022jirs,gengJGCD2020}.
+However, few solutions exist for human physical interaction and collaboration with several MAVs~\cite{rastgoftar2019tcst,romano2022jgcd}.
+However, the human operator's physical collaboration is limited to a 2D horizontal plane.
+Moreover, these approaches overlook the potential of exploiting the additional DoF to enhance both the system's awareness of the human's presence.

-In summary, the contributions of this paper are the following \begin{itemize} \item A safety-aware load position and orientation controller that can exploit the additional degrees of mobility of the system introduced by using multiple agents.
-Specifically, compared to existing solutions, our controller considers the full nonlinear dynamics of the quadrotor team carrying a tethered rigid-body payload while offering the ability to preserve human or robot safety. \item A scalable and distributed cable-suspended payload external wrench estimator that does not depend on any external force sensors. \item A 6D admittance controller for human-aerial-robot collaborative transportation and manipulation of a rigid-body payload. \item A a set of extensive real-world experiments to validate the proposed solution. \end{itemize}

-To the authors' best knowledge, this work is the first one proposing a safety-aware and interactive approach for quadrotor teams that allow seamless physical collaboration with human operators for collaborative transportation and manipulation of rigid-body payloads.